0xPolygon/polygon-docs/docs/security/hr.md

 When an employee exits the company, HR changes their status in our HRIS system, automatically removing their access to our SSO integrated SaaS platforms, and IT is immediately notified to initiate the wipe and recovery of their corporate system.

-### Security awareness training
+## Security awareness training

 Polygon utilizes a SaaS platform to provide an integrated approach to email and security awareness training for all of our employees.
 All employees are required to pass the training during their first weeks of employment.
 The key features of the platform are:

-- **Industry-specific modules** - Reinforce critical concepts mapped to key industry standards and security frameworks, including ISO, NIST, PCI DSS, GDPR, and HIPAA
+- Industry-specific modules: Reinforce critical concepts mapped to key industry standards and security frameworks, including ISO, NIST, PCI DSS, GDPR, and HIPAA
-- **Real-world assessment** -  Safely test employees on real-world threats with de-weaponized phishing attacks
+- Real-world assessment:  Safely test employees on real-world threats with de-weaponized phishing attacks
-- **Comprehensive reporting** - Track primary indicators of risk across the awareness training platform and take remedial action with easily discernible user risk scores
+- Comprehensive reporting: Track primary indicators of risk across the awareness training platform and take remedial action with easily discernible user risk scores
-- **Integrated risk insight** - Leverage real-world click behavior to identify high risk users
+- Integrated risk insight: Leverage real-world click behavior to identify high risk users
-- **Effortless administration** - 12-month programs with rapid deployment
+- Effortless administration: 12-month programs with rapid deployment